canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 #.
 Log in to the web UI using your regular username and the password you
    gave to the setup script.

 #.
+Once you log in, MAAS presents an overview screen (accessible later
+   at ``http://localhost/MAAS/#/intro``, or equivalent on the appropriate address).

+   #.
+Review these settings for sanity.
+Some show options that were
+      set earlier in this process.
+Most others should be self-explanatory.

+   #.
+When you're done, click Continue at the bottom of the page.

+   #.
+MAAS should display a screen entitled "MAAS Has Been Successfully
+      Set Up."
+Click Go to Dashboard on this screen after you've finished reading it.

+#.
 Click Images near the top of the MAAS web page.
 This page will show the
    Ubuntu images that are available on the server.
 The setup script imports a 16.04 image for AMD64, as well as whatever custom point-release images